benediktgoodman/SSB-Idea-repository/README.md

 A repository to collect good ideas, an interesting solutions you want to share with other in SSB

 ## Intro (english)
-During development you occationally develop an interessting piece of code.
-Something that solves a particular need, something you think others might find usefull.
-This repository serves as a one stop shop if you wonder if someone has had the same idea as yourself.
-It will also serve as an idea box for the development centrally managed functions.
+During development you occasionally develop an interessting piece of code.
+Something that solves a particular need, something you think others might find useful.
+This repository serves as a one-stop-shop for checking for similar ideas, and sharing your solutions.
+It will also serve as an idea box for the development of centrally managed functions.

 This is a private repo so only members of SSB can view it.